chakrabar/chakrabar.github.io/_posts/articles/2018-02-18-sync-to-async-in-dotnet.md

 #### [8] Tasks & threads

 Task is an abstraction that, most of the times, uses some thread to run the operation asynchronously.
-So when we are working with Tasks, multiple threads are involed, though we do not generate them on our own.
+So when we are working with Tasks, multiple threads are involved, though we do not generate them on our own.
 Let's look at a sample code from above and see how threads are involved here.

 When a new task is run, it is managed and synchronized by the CLR.
 The new task (generally) runs on a `ThreadPool` thread.
 And even the continuation task is assigned to another thread from the thread pool.
 So, in the following code, 3 threads would get involved.